Image by Paul Brennan from Pixabay

 Architectural Response

-In response to these dynamics, our architecture practice evolved in several ways:
+In response, our architecture practice evolved in several ways:

 • We prioritized transparency—creating tools to track ongoing organizational and technological changes in near real-time.